 Emotional upset, abnormal fatigue, disturbed respiration.
 Nausea, vomiting, collapse, or loss of consciousness.
-Convulsive movements, possible respiratory collapse, and death.
+Convulsive movements, possible respiratory collapse, and death

 CONTACT WITH SKIN or EYES: Contact with rapidly expanding gases (which are released under high pressure) may cause frostbite.
-Prolonged contact with this gas mixture may be mildly irritating to the skin and eyes.

 SKIN ABSORPTION: No component of this gas mixture presents a hazard of skin absorption.